Do you ever find yourself wondering – where the hell did the year go?

 Plan your year

 Have a plan for what you want to achieve in a year.
-As importantly have an action list on how you are going to make it happen.

 While dreaming big is fine, you also need to be realistic about what you can achieve each week and month otherwise you may feel overwhelmed and give up your plan entirely.